 The idea of a landing page is to highlight a particular unique angle or offering of your product.

-For example, check out this school group tour from Hidden Secrets Tours in Melbourne.
-Perhaps your company accepts school groups – do you have a specific page dedicated to it?
+For example, check out this foodies page(opens in a new tab) from Hidden Secrets Tours in Melbourne.
+Perhaps your company has some food tours – do you have a specific page dedicated to it?
 What you’ll find is that most pages will deliver the occasional booking, but there’s a great chance that the occasional landing page will float right up to the top of Google and deliver you a whole bunch of business.

 Another idea which could work is to make a big about each landmark in your city – give a few details about that landmark and then have a list of your tour offerings that visit that particular place.

-Landing pages can be bult on the fly using special tools.
-Check out this guide from my bud Richard to learn more.
+Landing pages can be built on the fly using special tools.
+Check out this guide(opens in a new tab) from my bud Richard to learn more.

 Finish and publish blog post.